 This is an awesome net for any level angler.
 It has everything you need for regular trout fishing, plus, it’s ideal for most freshwater angling scenarios.
 It comes with a clear rubber mesh that won’t spook or harm the fish and a regular teardrop shape that allows you to safely photograph your catch.

-The frame is made from hardwood material that can withstand mould and mildew.
+The frame is made from hardwood material that can withstand mold and mildew.
 There’s also a more attractive burl wood option and a carbon fibre option for a higher price.
-This net is without a doubt ideal for catch-and-release.
+This net is without a doubt ideal for catch-and-release, making it one of the best options on the market.

 This is a comparably priced rubber fishing net.
 Some of its key dimensions include a 9-inch handle, 10 inches deep, a hoop of about 9.5 x 16 inches, and a 360-degree copper swivel at the end of the handle.
 These dimensions make it ideal for narrower fishes, so, don’t go chasing the bigger fish with it.